dottjt/reddit_response/README.md

 ## Improvements

-- Maybe save the link to the post in matches.
-Sounds smart :)
-- Create all other new messages.
 - possibly capture all possibilities and select the best one.
 I will refine the matches first.
 - Bring next page button to the top of the page.
 Copy it and install it at the top.
 (It will drop to the bottom of the page now, really not a huge deal)
 - Message for providing meditation advice.
-- For inbox messages, console.log unmatched thhings, esepecially the toNotRespond ones.
+- For inbox messages, console.log unmatched things, esepecially the toNotRespond ones.

 ### LOW PRIORITY

+- Create all other new messages.
+- Maybe save the link to the post in matches.
+Sounds smart :) (not yet, still need to figure out how to make it stronger)
 - Look into addressing congratulation messages (this could be great, but unsure)
 - fix message being sent multiple times because of the eventListener being sent multiple times. (this would be a good one, but also don't see the benefit)
 - Whether a message was sent automatically by the bot or not. (does not really help me achieve anything)